abonello/project-1/README.md

 **FIXED**

 This bug is now fixed.
 It took me about 8hrs of work and testing but it was worth going through the process.
 All I had to do is to get the height of the extended info section that was going to be set to 0px and take that amount in consideration the scrolling to the top of the contact form.
 The complexity arises from the fact that I used the CTA buttons in two other places, out side of the extended info.
 These are not meant to collapse.
 I solved this by separating the actions in different functions, something that I should have done from the start.
 NOTE: The reason why I want to reduce the height of the extended section to 0px is a visual one.
 I want to animate this in order to avoid a sudden jump that would otherwise happen.
 This is in keeping with the overall feel of the site that all movements are done smoothly.

+Tested manually on google chrome and my mobile (Android) and it works well.

 ----